boss-defender/Abliteration/README.md

 ### 6️⃣ Run Step 4: Download Model
 Click **Play (▶️)** on Cell 4.
 This triggers an automatic browser download straight to your computer! 📦⬇️

 ### Yes, it will take a long time to finish.
-Don't worry, take a movie break.
+Don't worry, keep that tab open.
+And take a movie break.

 ---